 - The CDC has also published a report on the number of cases and the spread of the disease, which will be updated every business day at noon.

-- Additionally, the CDC has prepared the COVIDView report to provide a weekly surveillance of the U.S. COVID-19 activity, including studies, COVID-19 cases, variants, testing and vaccination status, hospitalizations, and deaths.
+- Additionally, the CDC has prepared the COVID Data Tracker Weekly Review to provide a weekly surveillance of U.S. COVID-19 activity, including studies, COVID-19 cases, variants, testing and vaccination status, hospitalizations, and deaths.

 New Laws & Business Resources

 - The White House has published The National Strategy for the COVID-19 Response and Pandemic Preparedness, as well as several Executive Orders related to the Coronavirus Pandemic which can be found on the Presidential Actions page.

 Families First Coronavirus Response Act (FFCRA)